 If the word “governance” makes you think of bureaucracy and government organizations (and maybe even fancy spies, like ‘007), you’re not alone.
-When it comes to businesses and agencies’ relationships with Microsoft 365, however, governance looks a little different.
+When it comes to businesses’ and agencies’ relationships with Microsoft365, however, governance looks a little different.
 It typically refers to the set of practices and processes by which M365 is led and controlled.
-In essence, it’s the framework an organization puts in place to help manage their M365 experience, often related to user controls and data storage in the short- and long term.
+In essence, it’s the framework an organization puts in place to help manage their M365experience, often related to elements like user controls, M365 auditing and data storage in both the short and long-term.

 Now, who should own governance depends greatly on your organization’s structure and size.
 But, in most cases, IT administrators should be the ones running point when it comes to M365 (likely with input from the executive and product teams).

-When it comes to sharing these M365 best practices with the wider organization, Microsoft has a few tips:
+When it comes to sharing these Office 365 best practices with the wider organization, Microsoft has a few tips:

 Too often, organizations will shift workloads and workflows to the cloud in an effort to lighten IT’s load — but the long-term costs might not make this worth your while.
 Not only do you reduce the capacity to customize in the cloud, but you also reduce the number of security features and protocols available.
 Use M365 governance as an opportunity to boost and tighten security, not loosen it.

-Above all else, M365 governance should align with, and support your business’s priorities and desired outcomes.
-The goal here should be to get as much bang for your buck out of M365 as possible, allowing you to improve collaboration across teams and reduce security risk (saving time and money in the long run).
+Above all else, M365 governance should align with, and support your business’ priorities and desired outcomes.
+The goal here should be to get as much bang for your buck out of M365 as possible, allowing you to improve collaboration across teams and reduce security risk (saving time and money in the long run)

-To do this well, partner with an M365 management solution, like (ahem) CoreView.
-Curious to know how this can take your organizations, well, organization to the next level?
+To do this well, partner with a Microsoft 365 management solution, like (ahem) CoreView.
+Curious to know how this can take your organization’s, well, organization to the next level?
 Schedule a CoreView demo today.